boxuk/groxy/README.md

 ## Deployment

-You can build a WAR file for deployment using:
+You can build a standalone WAR file for deployment using:

 ```
-lein ring war
+lein ring uberwar
 ```

 This will build a version numbered file in _target/groxy-X.X.X.war_.